Making a Comeback After a Fall

 Until you’re able to control yourself without support, you need to meet with your mentor regularly.
 They might not perfectly match your preferences, but this doesn’t have to stop you.
 Use the discomfort as a motivation to graduate the program.
 Otherwise, simply knowing that you can get away with cutting corners is a powerful trigger you might not be ready for.

-“An enlightened person is not shaken by the movements of the mind.
-Rather, he is situated as if above it all.” — Bhagavad-Gita 14.23
+“A person who is not shaken by the movements of the mind is situated as if he is above it all.
+He sees that the laws of nature alone are acting.
+Therefore, he is said to have transcended them.” — Bhagavad-Gita 14.23

 Breaking free from addiction is like finding your way out of a maze.
-If you keep making impulsive and short-sighted choices, then you will remain trapped and confused, going around in circles over and over again.
-But by climbing a ladder to look at the maze from above, you can see which turns will lead to freedom, and which ones will keep you stuck.
-Similarly, now that you know the four types of cheating to avoid, it shouldn’t be a mystery anymore which choices are keeping you stuck.
-This moment is truly telling because it reveals the most fundamental question—are you willing to quit cheating when given the chance?
+If you keep making choices that are impulsive and short-sighted, you won’t be able to understand how you’re stuck going around in circles.
+But by climbing a ladder to look at the maze from above, you will recognize which turns lead to freedom, and which ones will keep you stuck.
+The way to do this is by patiently reflecting on your past mistakes and recognizing patterns.
+What has made you successful?
+What has led to unnecessary setbacks?
+Addiction is very predictable by nature, so it shouldn’t remain a mystery what will help you and what will hinder you.

 Some people think of quitting a habit as a loss.
 Others, however, see it as an opportunity.
 The difference between these two people lies in what they value.
-The person who refuses to quit cheating, even when given the chance, is short-sighted.
-He only considers how the addiction feels compared to self-control.
-But the intelligent person realizes there are more important things in life than comfort, which when given too much importance, can actually interfere with your integrity and well-being.
-Therefore, he’s happy to embrace some challenges for the sake of his own self-interest.
+The person who refuses to give up cheating, even shown his mistake, is short-sighted.
+He only considers how the addiction feels in the moment, (good); compared to how self-control feels in the moment, (bad).
+But the intelligent person has a broader vision.
+He realizes that there are more important things in life than comfort, which when given too much importance, can actually interfere with your integrity and well-being.
+Therefore, he’s happy to embrace some short-term sacrifices for the sake of his own self-interest.

 Even after you commit to change, there might be some setbacks.
 But once you commit to this path you will never crumble.
-And eventually, once you’ve developed the strength and responsibility you need, you will stand, walk, run, jump, and fly — without ever slipping — just like you’re meant to.
+And eventually, once you’ve developed the strength and determination you need, you will stand, walk, run, jump, and fly—without ever slipping—just like you’re meant to.

-Believing in yourself comes from reaching new levels where you realize that you’re capable of more than you thought.
-But wherever you are on this path—even if you’ve failed repeatedly—this present moment is where the rest of the fight begins.
-Embrace your challenges, respect your limits, don’t accept excuses, and don’t give up.
-Each time you say, “no” to urges and temptations, you gain a reason to believe that you’re capable of lasting change.
+Believing in yourself comes from the experience of reaching new levels.
+You realize that you’re capable of more than you thought.
+So wherever you are on this path—whether you’ve failed repeatedly or you’re reaching new milestones daily—this present moment is the only place from which to move forward.
+This is where the rest of the fight begins.
+Therefore, embrace the challenges in your life, avoid unnecessary risks, don’t accept excuses, and don’t give up.
+Each time you say, “no” to urges and temptations, you gain a reason to believe that you can do it again.
+You’re capable of lasting change.

 Thanks for Reading!